nschlia/ffmpegfs/README.md

 Transcoding is done in an extra thread, so if other processes should access the same file they will share the same transcoded data, saving CPU time.
-If the first process abandons the file before its end, transconding will continue for some time.
-If the file is accessed again before the timeout, transcoding will go on, if not it stops and the chunk created so far discarded to save disk space.
+If all processes the file before its end, transconding will continue for some time.
+If the file is accessed again before timeout, transcoding will go on, if not it stops and the chunk created so far discarded to save disk space.

 Seeking within a file will cause the file to be transcoded up to the seek point (if not already done).
 This is not usually a problem since most programs will read a file from start to finish.
-Future enhancements may provide true random seeking (But if this is feasible is yet unclear due to restrictions to positioning inside compressed streams).
+Future enhancements may provide true random seeking (but if this is feasible is yet unclear due to restrictions to positioning inside compressed streams).

 MP3: ID3 version 2.4 and 1.1 tags are created from the comments in the source file.
 They are located at the start and end of the file respectively.

 MP4: Same applies to meta atoms in MP4 containers.